plogs/asopposedtowhat.com/content/posts/back-in-the-day.md

 I remember once we walked into a Denny's restaurant and the waitress asked if I was happy to see her or if that was a cucumber in my pocket.
-No, it a zucchini, I said.
+No, I said, it a zucchini.
 Sneed nearly dropped his pumpkin.

 The waitress was not amused.